shubz8497/Flashcard-Generator/README.md

- # Almabetter capston project - Flashcard Generator
+ # Almabetter capstone project - FLASHCARD GENERATOR
  This is a frontend capstone project given by the Almabetter which is Flashcard Generator